clovellytech/http4s-modules/README.md

 Get Started
 ---
-Add any of the following dependencies to your build.sbt:
+Add any of the following dependencies to your build.sbt.
+There are interdependencies too, so you may consult `build.sbt` to see which modules depend on which, and thus may not need to be declared in your `build.sbt`.

 ```
 libraryDependencies ++= Seq(